-The Director of Graduate Studies will appoint two assessors neither of whom will be the student's supervisor to read the confirmation assessment materials and interview the candidate (for both the first, and if required, second attempt).
+The Director of Graduate Studies will appoint two assessors, neither of whom will be the student's supervisor, to read the confirmation assessment materials and interview the candidate (for both the first and second attempt if the student is referred back).
 The assessors will normally be academic members of staff working in the University of Oxford; only in exceptional circumstances will an external assessor be appointed.
-It is permissible for the same assessor to be used for both transfer and confirmation of status, and this person may also act as the internal examiner for the D.Phil. viva voce examination.
+It is permissible for the same assessor to be used for both transfer and confirmation of status, and this person may also act as the internal examiner for the DPhil viva voce examination.

-Students should normally expect to be interviewed within six weeks of submitting their confirmation application, though this may be longer during the vacation periods due to availability of the assessors.
+Students should normally expect to be interviewed within six weeks of submitting their confirmation application, though this may be longer due to availability of the assessors.
 The Confirmation assessment is a formal requirement, but the interview is not an official examination or viva, and sub fusc is not worn.
 The assessors will write a joint report and submit recommendations to the Graduate Studies Committee.
 Following their interview, students should normally expect to hear the outcome of their assessment with two weeks, though this may be longer during the vacation periods.